RunestoneInteractive/httlads/_sources/Happiness/more_data.rst

    The average happiness score for Latin America and Caribbean is |blank|

    - :6.020: Is the correct answer
+     :6.02: Make sure you round to three decimal places
+	 :6.019631579: Make sure you round to three decimal places
      :x: Please check your formula again